cfunkz/Watch2Gether-Discord-Bot/README.md

 python main.py
 ```

 > ⚠️ **Note**: Ensure you have the required permissions for the bot in your Discord server.
-Don't forget to set admin role and guild.
+Don't forget to set admin role and guild in the `.env` or `config.py`.

 # Usage